Adani accuses short-seller Hindenburg of attacking India

 “This is not merely an unwarranted attack on any specific company but a calculated attack on India, the independence, integrity and quality of Indian institutions, and the growth story and ambition of India,” Adani’s statement said.

-In response, the Hindenburg firm denied the accusations and said Adani’s response largely confirmed its findings and failed to address key questions.
+Hindenburg denied the accusations and said Adani’s response largely confirmed its findings and failed to address key questions.
 It said the group was trying to conflate its rise with the success of India itself.

 “We believe India is a vibrant democracy and emerging superpower with an exciting future.
 We also believe India’s future is being held back by the Adani Group,” Hindenburg said in a statement.
-“We also believe that fraud is fraud, even when it’s perpetrated by one of the wealthiest individuals in the world,” it said.
+“We also believe that fraud is fraud, even when it’s perpetrated by one of the wealthiest individuals in the world.”

 Gautam Adani and his family have built a vast fortune mining coal to fuel energy-hungry India’s fast-growing economy.
-Businesses in the conglomerate span industries including infrastructure, ports, data transmission, media, renewable energy, defense manufacturing and agriculture.
+Businesses in the conglomerate include infrastructure, ports, data transmission, media, renewable energy, defense manufacturing and agriculture.
 Adani’s own net worth has skyrocketed nearly 2,000% in recent years.

-With a net worth of nearly $125 billion late last year, Adani surpassed Amazon boss Jeff Bezos to briefly become the world’s second-richest man, according to Bloomberg’s Billionaire Index.
-After last week’s losses, Bloomberg’s index ranked him seventh richest in the world with a fortune worth $92.7 billion.
+His net worth reached nearly $125 billion late last year, surpassing Amazon boss Jeff Bezos to briefly make him the world’s second-richest man, according to Bloomberg’s Billionaire Index.
+After last week’s losses, the Bloomberg index ranked him seventh richest in the world with a fortune worth $92.7 billion.

 The report from Hindenburg said it judged the seven key Adani listed companies to have an “85% downside, purely on a fundamental basis owing to sky-high valuations.”